jjshanks/awesome-go/README.md

 - [messagebus](https://github.com/vardius/message-bus) - messagebus is a Go simple async message bus, perfect for using as event bus when doing event sourcing, CQRS, DDD.
 - [NATS Go Client](https://github.com/nats-io/nats.go) - Go client for the NATS messaging system.
-- [nsq-event-bus](https://github.com/rafaeljesus/nsq-event-bus) - A tiny wrapper around NSQ topic and channel.
 - [oplog](https://github.com/dailymotion/oplog) - Generic oplog/replication system for REST APIs.
 - [pubsub](https://github.com/tuxychandru/pubsub) - Simple pubsub package for go.
 - [Quamina](https://github.com/timbray/quamina) - Fast pattern-matching for filtering messages and events.
 - [rabbitroutine](https://github.com/furdarius/rabbitroutine) - Lightweight library that handles RabbitMQ auto-reconnect and publishing retries.
 The library takes into account the need to re-declare entities in RabbitMQ after reconnection.
-- [rabbus](https://github.com/rafaeljesus/rabbus) - A tiny wrapper over amqp exchanges and queues.
 - [rabtap](https://github.com/jandelgado/rabtap) - RabbitMQ swiss army knife cli app.
-- [RapidMQ](https://github.com/sybrexsys/RapidMQ) - RapidMQ is a lightweight and reliable library for managing of the local messages queue.
 - [Ratus](https://github.com/hyperonym/ratus) - Ratus is a RESTful asynchronous task queue server.
 - [redisqueue](https://github.com/robinjoseph08/redisqueue) - redisqueue provides a producer and consumer of a queue that uses Redis streams.
 - [rmqconn](https://github.com/sbabiv/rmqconn) - RabbitMQ Reconnection.
 Wrapper over amqp.Connection and amqp.Dial.
 Allowing to do a reconnection when the connection is broken before forcing the call to the Close () method to be closed.